Lithuanian grammar: Word order

 The middle words or clauses are more significant words or word groups other than the theme or the rheme, but complementary words or clauses (both the initial and the final) are less significant or secondary.
 Local, causal or temporal adjuncts are typical parts of the initial complementary words group, while other complementary words are put in the final group.
 If an adjunct is more significant in a sentence, it should be put in the middle group or even used as theme or as rheme.
 The same is true considering any other part of sentence, but the Subject and the Verb aren't complementary words typically, and they often serve as the theme and as the rheme respectively.
 Note that a sentence can lack any part of the structure, except the rheme.

 Prepositions

-Prepositions tell us where an object is or what direction it is going.
-Some cases of nouns, such as the genitive, accusative and instrumental, take prepositions.
-Some cases never take prepositions (such as locative and nominative).
-Certain prepositions are used with certain cases.
-Below is a list of some common prepositions used in Lithuanian.
+Prepositions indicate the location or direction of an object.
+In Lithuanian, certain prepositions are used with certain cases, as can be seen by the lists below.
+(Prepositions marked with an asterisk govern different cases depending on meaning.)